Skip to main content

 This audit shows you where the leaks are.
 The next step is quantifying their impact and building the remediation plan.

-If you found multiple stages with significant gaps, a focused advisory session will walk through each finding, estimate the revenue and cash flow impact, and build a prioritized fix sequence — starting with the changes that affect cash velocity first.
+If you found multiple stages with gaps, a focused advisory session will walk through each finding, estimate the revenue and cash flow impact (in days of DSO and dollars of delayed cash), and build a prioritized fix sequence starting with the changes that affect cash velocity first.

 Book an advisory session to review your Q2C audit →